forno/libics3/README.md

 ## CAPTION
-This software only support serial mode. if you use this on ICS3.5 or after,
+This software only support serial mode.
 You should lock the serial mode for never turn on PWM mode.

 ## API Reference